Tenda-M/Baker-s_Heart-/README.md

 Enhanced Reporting and Analytics:
 Introduce detailed reporting features that generate visual charts and graphs for sales, stock levels, and inventory trends.

+# Technologies Used
+ HTML5: Provided within the Code Institute's [Python Essentials template](https://github.com/Code-Institute-Org/python-essentials-template) to ensure a standardised structure and presentation.

+JavaScript: Included within the same template to enable dynamic and interactive elements.

+Python: All Python code was authored by me, except where noted in the source code or the Credits section below, showcasing my ability to build functional and logical scripts.

+[Lucidchart](https://www.lucidchart.com/pages/): Used to design the flowcharts necessary for project planning, aiding in visualising the workflow and processes.

+[GitHub](https://github.com/): Used to host the program's source code, facilitating version control and collaborative development.

+[Gitpod](https://www.gitpod.io/): Utilised as the development environment for coding and testing the program, providing an integrated workspace.

+Git: Implemented for version control, ensuring the ability to track changes, manage branches, and collaborate efficiently.

+[Google Sheets](https://docs.google.com/spreadsheets/) : Used for storing, editing, and retrieving user data, simulating a database environment for the application.

+[Google Cloud Platform](https://cloud.google.com/): Provided the APIs necessary for connecting the data sheets with the Python code, enabling seamless data manipulation.

+[Heroku](https://heroku.com/apps): Used to deploy the project, making it accessible online and allowing real-time interaction.

+[PEP8 Validator](https://pep8ci.herokuapp.com/#): Used to validate the Python code, ensuring adherence to coding standards and best practices.